Go to home page for Ph12b

 Typed

-Lecture Notes: Courtesy of Sam
+Lecture Notes: Courtesy of

-Elder (2010), available here.
+Sam Elder (2010), available here.

-Lecture Videos: Recorded in 2011, available here.
-These are mkv files, which you may download and play on your own computer.
+Also available here, as mkv files, which you may download and play on your own computer.
 The lectures this year will be somewhat different than in 2011, but the videos may be useful if you miss a lecture.

 Homework